Quantum localization in incommensurate tight-binding chains

 \section{Numerical Analysis}

 In periodic systems, Bloch's theorem enables analytical calculation of the energy spectrum by assuming extended plane wave solutions for the wave function.
-The number of atoms per unit cell in a periodic lattice directly corresponds to the number of energy bands \cite{Simon2013}.
 However, our system does not repeat periodically; instead, it consists of $N_A + N_B$ atoms within a single ``unit cell'', which coincides with the whole crystal.
 This non-periodicity means that extended plane-wave solutions are no longer valid and that Bloch's theorem cannot be applied, resulting in $N_A + N_B$ distinct energy levels rather than energy bands.
 By increasing the size of the system and tuning the ratio $\rho$ to approximate an irrational number, we effectively render the system incommensurate.
 Since there is no analytical solution available for such a system, we must resort to numerical methods to find the wave functions and energy eigenvalues.

 We cannot label the energy levels in terms of the wave vector $\bm{k}$ as in a periodic system.
 Instead, we now label the energy levels from lowest to highest using an integer index $n=1,...,N_A+N_B$.
 The eigenstates of the Hamiltonian are denoted as $\ket{n}$, and the corresponding energies -- as $E_n$.
 Measuring the latter in units of the hopping constant $t$, see Eq. (\ref{eq:t-AA-BB-AB}), we solve the following eigenvalue problem: